medizininformatik-initiative/fts-next/docs/configuration/de-identification.md

 # De-Identification <Badge type="tip" text="Trust Center Agent" />

-This document provides an overview of the **deIdentification** configuration structure, the fields it contains, and additional notes to clarify its usage.
+This document provides an overview of the `deIdentification` section of the FTSnext Trust Center Agent configuration file (`application.yaml`), the fields it contains, and additional notes to clarify its usage.
 This configuration is essential for managing de-identification processes and integration with mosaic services.

-## Configuration Structure
+## Configuration Example

-The configuration is defined in YAML format and consists of the following main components:

 ```yaml
 deIdentification: